hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_224/Protologue.md

-## Description of  gen. nov
+## Description of DT-110 ... sp. nov (MAG 224)

 Etymology:

-The species was identified as a member of the genus *Pontibacter roseus*--Hymenobacteraceae--ARDO01000013 (Valid) based on
+The species was identified as a member of the genus Hymenobacteraceae family based on
-16S rRNA gene sequence similarity of 84.43% suggesting for a novel family.
+16S rRNA gene sequence similarity; the top hit had a score of 84.43% - *Pontibacter roseus*.
-The input 16S rRNA gene is acceptable at 93.08% complete compared to *Pontibacter roseus*.

-However, genome based assignment via GTDB-TK placed the genome under the DT-110 genus of the Saprospiraceae family.
+Genome based assignment via GTDB-TK placed the genome under the DT-110 genus of the  Saprospiraceae family suggesting the genome representing a novel species.

-Both the Hymenobacteraceae and the Saprospiraceae families are present on both the All-Species Living Tree project version currently used by Protologger and GTDB.

-As genome completeness is 100.0% and contamination is 1.77% the genome based assignmed was selected.

-## Description of  sp. nov (MAG 224)

-Etymology:
+POCP analysis confirmed that as no POCP values >50% were identified, indicating the input genome represents a novel genus.
+As MAGs 144, 224 and 228 of the present study had the exact same GTDB-Tk assignment, ANI values of among them were calcualted and a value of 77.61% between MAG 228 and MAG 224 confirmed that they are distinct species.
+The ANI value between MAG 224 and 214 was <50%.

 KEGG analysis predicted sulfide and L-serine to be utilised to produce L-cysteine and acetate (EC:2.3.1.30, 2.5.1.47).
 On top of that, L-glutamate production from ammonia was predicted via L-glutamine (EC:6.3.1.2, 1.4.1.-)